fairtale5/Karmie/docs/core/architecture/database.md

     updated_at: bigint;         // Last update timestamp in nanoseconds
     version: bigint;            // Document version for concurrency control
     data: {                     // Vote-specific data
-        usr_key: ULID;          // Pure ULID of the user casting the vote
+        user_key: ULID;         // Pure ULID of the user casting the vote
         tag_key: ULID;          // Pure ULID of the tag being voted on
-        tar_key: ULID;          // Pure ULID of the target user receiving the vote
+        target_key: ULID;       // Pure ULID of the target user receiving the vote
         vote_key: ULID;         // Pure ULID for this specific vote
         value: number;          // Vote value (+1 for upvote, -1 for downvote, some tags may allow other values)
-        created_at: bigint;     // Creation timestamp in nanoseconds }
+        weight: number;         // Vote weight (default: 1.0) }
 }
 ```